wntrblm/Winterbloom_SmolMIDI/README.md

 This is a [CircuitPython](https://circuitpython.org) helper library for communicating over MIDI.
 This library is intentionally minimal and low-level.
 It's just enough to make using the [`PortIn`](https://circuitpython.readthedocs.io/en/latest/shared-bindings/usb_midi/PortIn.html) bearable.
 If you are looking for a high-level, beginner-friendly MIDI library please look at [Adafruit CircuitPython MIDI](https://github.com/adafruit/Adafruit_CircuitPython_MIDI).

+It's also **experimental** at this point.
+While I've verified it works for my boards, my controllers, and my DAWs, I haven't been able to test it broadly enough to feel confident it'll work with other setups.
+If you use it and run into issues, please file a bug and let me know!

 ## Usage

 Create a `MidiIn` instance using a `PortIn` instance: